devareus/Eclectic-Token-Sniper/README.md

 -    MaxLiquidityAmount: Maximum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckLiquidity* is enabled).
 Set to -1 for unlimited
 -    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckLiquidity* is enabled)
 -    BuyDelaySeconds: Waits the indicated amount of seconds before buying a token.
 This is usually used to avoid antibots measures, but the Honeypot Check method is more reliable
+- UseSafeBuyContract: Buy using the safe-buy contract.
+If enabled, a special contract will be used to buy that will check for honeypot, liquidity and tax&price impact limits in the same transaction, reverting it if it's not safe to buy the token.

+**Using this contract has an additional dev fee of 1.5% of the amount invested plus a higher cost in gas, as the contract will have to check liquidity and simulate a buy, an approval and a sell, before the effective buy, and all these tests will be done by the miner processing the transaction and not just a plain node like in the normal honeypot check (which doesn't consume gas), and the gas usage can be relatively high when buying a token with a complex transfer function.**

+**For failed buys, depending on which step the checks fail you'll pay more or less gas: once a condition isn't met, the contract doesn't test the others so as to save some gas.**

+**Unless you're snipping from the mempool or you really want to be as fast as possible in submitting a buy while still doing some checks you'll be better off by just using the plain honeypot check, which is slower but free**

+The following settings let you fine tune the safe-buy feature:

+- SafeBuyCheckHoneypot: Simulates to buy, approve and sell before actually buying
+- SafeBuyCheckHoneypot: Doesn't buy if the liquidity is lower than *MinLiquidityAmount* above
+- SafeBuyCheckMaxLiquidity: Doesn't buy if the liquidity is higher than *MaxLiquidityAmount* above
+- SafeBuyCheckMaxTaxAndPriceImpact: Doesn't buy if the estimated loss due to taxes and price impact is higher than the parameter below.
+- SafeBuyMaxTaxAndPriceImpact: Maximum estimated loss due to taxes and price impact.
+It's similar to the *MaxDrawdown* setting above, but doesn't consider the gas costs, as you're going to pay most of them anyway by running the buy&sell simulation within the buy transaction and calculating them would only increase the gas costs of using the contract for buying with very little gas saving if reverting the transaction because of it.

 ### Sell settings

 -    SellEnabled: Enables or disables selling the tokens